radhika16th/Ignition-Hacks/README.md

 Hooked is a web application that lets users share their reading preferences and discover books they’ll love.
 Users can select favorite genres, list top 3 favorite books, and browse recommendations tailored to their tastes.

+Edits from the repo we originally made it on: https://github.com/carolxu2006/Ignition-Hacks-Real/

 ---

 ## 🚀 Features